Four men injured in Oak Park drive-by shooting expected to survive

 The men were shot after stepping outside of a quinceañera at a school on 33rd Street, according to police spokesman Matt McPhail.

-The victims were transported to the hospital, with two men suffering from life-threatening injuries.
-By Sunday, all four looked as if they would recover from their wounds, though one victim was “touch and go,” McPhail said.
+The victims were transported to a hospital, with two men suffering from life-threatening injuries.
+By Sunday, all four looked as if they would recover from their wounds, though one victim’s condition was “touch and go,” McPhail said.

 The shootings occurred at 7:31 p.m.
 Saturday in front of the Aspire Capitol Heights Academy and the Immaculate Conception Parish.
 By midday Sunday, there was no evidence of the violence the night before.
 Parishioners milled around the church’s parking lot, eating food and conversing.